Mission & History

 Receiving knowledge is not all that is required to become a great musician.
 One must also pass it on.
 In order to accomplish that goal, we schedule the Quartet to perform a short exhibition piece at the local summer music camp.
 Following that performance, the Quartet players "sit in" beside the younger summer camp students at their rehearsal.
 Imagine the feeling a young student would have, sitting next to a great musician, hearing the power of their instrument, and seeing up close their dedication to perfection.

 We are dedicated to making fine music accessible to everyone.

 Ticket prices cover only one-quarter of the cost of each performance.
 The remaining funds are provided through the generosity of our donors combined with state and federal grants.
-Local students receive free and discounted tickets to the Center-Stage Concerts.
+Local students receive free and discounted tickets to the Centerstage concerts.
 All Fellowship Quartet performances around town are free.
-Each concert day we provide a free open rehearsal for families with young children and those unable to attend the evening concert.